We’ve all been to that Friendsgiving that doesn’t have a Friendsgiving sign up sheet –

 “Oh no…. we have three sweet potato casseroles,” a friend said as she started to pull the foil off of the dishes our friends had brought to Friendsgiving.

-The interesting part is that Friendsgiving is normally a potluck.
-A community-focused event where everyone chips in.
+The interesting part is that Friendsgiving is usually a potluck.
+A community-focused event where everyone contributes.

-This spreadsheet was designed for Friendsgiving, but there is no reason you can’t use it for Thanksgiving.
+Even though I designed this sign up sheet for Friendsgiving, but there is no reason you can’t use it for Thanksgiving or any get-together.

 Delegate, Delegate, Delegate.